ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 length of the capsule.
 Note that in QUICv1, the length of the Connection ID is limited to 20 bytes, but QUIC invariants allow up to 255 bytes.

-The REGISTER_CLIENT_CID and ACK_TARGET_CID capsule types includes a Virtual Connection ID and Stateless Reset Token.
+The REGISTER_CLIENT_CID and ACK_TARGET_CID capsule types include a Virtual Connection ID and Stateless Reset Token.

 ~~~